Funding

 This scholarship was established following a bequest from John Mickell to BayTrust.
 Its purpose is to support coaches, officials, athletes and teams in the Bay of Plenty by providing financial assistance for travel to regional, national, and international competitions.

-The Mickell Scholarship is now closed.
+The Mickell Scholarship is now CLOSED.

 Funding Structure & Eligibility